OliWongDev/PORTFOLIOT1A2/README.md

 > Overall this project was a very enjoyable ordeal that allowed me to increase my developer confidence.
 I was proud of the fact that I was able to implement ideas that I thought of in my head from the knowledge learnt in just two weeks at Coder Academy.
 I do have to highlight some areas of improvement however:

-- Cleaner code: the code was often messy and convoluted.
+>- Cleaner code: the code was often messy and convoluted.
-- Relative sizing: This was easily my biggest weakness in the entire project.
+>- Relative sizing: This was easily my biggest weakness in the entire project.
 I ended up committing what I could in order to meet the deadline however I think having my time again I would have taken more time to make sure that my elements were dynamically responsive.
-- Time Management: I took far too long on elements that excited and/or interested me and as a result the assignment is lacking in critical elements.
+>- Time Management: I took far too long on elements that excited and/or interested me and as a result the assignment is lacking in critical elements.
+I'm disappointed but understand this to be part of the learning process.

 ### THANKS FOR READING :)